Why you can trust The Zebra

 Car insurance during National Guard deployment

-Although the primary duty of the National Guard is to respond to domestic emergencies, overseas deployment may occur.
+Although the primary duty of the National Guard is to respond to domestic emergencies, it may also be deployed overseas.
 In this case, your duty can lead to a unique car insurance scenario.
 Although canceling your insurance policy may seem reasonable, it’s not recommended.
 If you choose to cancel your policy, you will be charged more for insurance in the future because of this lapse.

 Below are some ways to handle car insurance during deployment.